beberlei/assert/README.md

 You can pass a callback as the message parameter, allowing you to construct your own message only if an assertion fails, rather than every time you run the test.

-The callback will be supplied with the name of the assertion and all the parameters passed to the assertion (with the exception of the message callback itself).
+The callback will be supplied with an array of parameters that are for the assertion.

+As some assertions call other assertions, your callback will need to example the array to determine what assertion failed.

+The array will contain a key called `::assertion` that indicates which assertion failed.

 The callback should return the string that will be used as the exception message.